GArulDalton/EdgeLight-GAN_ScientificReports_GitHub/README.md

 ## Important provenance statement

-This repository is a **manuscript-aligned reproducibility package** prepared from the revised manuscript specifications and available implementation-audit information.
 This repository provides the source code, configuration files, training and inference scripts, evaluation utilities, computational profiling scripts, deployment benchmarking tools, and reproducibility documentation associated with the EdgeLight-GAN study.
 The repository is intended to support transparent access to the implementation and reproducibility of the experimental methodology described in the manuscript.
 The repository deliberately separates:

 1. values reported in the manuscript; and